Anandk008/CA-Assign-6/README.md

 - Gather elements from all processes into process 0 and output to file

-## before starting create txt files of name inputfile && outputfile and run the no_generator.c code to generate the numbers to be sorted
+# Before starting create txt files of name inputfile && outputfile and run the no_generator.c code to generate the numbers to be sorted
-> commands for executing no_generator.c file
+commands for executing no_generator.c file
-g++ no_generator.c -o a
+> g++ no_generator.c -o a

-./a
+> ./a

  > Commands Used
  - For Compilation